AezanPathan/BlazeTorrent/README.md

 # single file torrent multi file torent

 -- look how i add the info length for the multi file support

+# after the sucessfully handshake we have to send the message for peer